Fraternalilab/POPScomp/README.md

 ## Overview
 This is version 3.1 of the POPScomp program.
 There are several options to run this code:
 1. Use our POPScomp server at http://popscomp.org:3838 .
-2. Download the POPScomp Docker image and use the App on your local computer without any further installation.
+2. Download the POPScomp Docker image and use the Shiny App on your local computer without any further installation.
-3. Clone the POPScomp GitHub repository, compile POPSC and run the App on your local computer.
+3. Clone the POPScomp GitHub repository, compile POPSC and run the Shiny App on your local computer.

 The POPScomp program computes the Solvent Accessible Surface Area (SASA) of a given PDB structure.
 If the structure is a complex, *i.e.* composed of more than one chain